 In areas where temperature may freeze, water trapped in the exhaust system and intercooler must be removed.

-Using the flushing connector located on the port (LH) side of the stern, inject pressurized air at 379 kPa (55 PSI) into system until there is no more water flowing from jet pump.
+Using the flushing connector, inject pressurized air at 379 kPa (55 PSI) into system until there is no more water flowing from jet pump.

 1. Flushing connector

 The following hose can be fabricated to ease draining procedure.